 Any criminal charge that is even remotely sexual in nature can have an immediate impact on every facet of an alleged offender’s life.
+These sexually based offenses can have serious consequences.
 Not only are the people accused of these offenses subject to virulent prosecution that is frequently unwilling to negotiate any plea agreement, but alleged offenders suffer from the lack of support or even outright condemnation of friends, family, and co-workers.

 Worse yet, a conviction for any sex crime can haunt people for many years after any prison sentence has been served and fines have been paid.
 Perhaps no aspect is more troubling than the fact that alleged offenders are oftentimes facing criminal charges because of exaggerated or flat-out false accusations.

 Fort Worth Lawyer for Sexually Based Offenses

 Are you under investigation for or have you already been charged with a sex crime in Texas?
 You will want to immediately seek legal representation for help securing the best possible outcome to your case.

 The Fort Worth sex crime attorneys at Townsend, Gebhardt & Eppes, PLLC aggressively defend clients charged with sexually based offenses.
 We help clients in Tarrant County, Parker County, Johnson County, and surrounding areas all over North Central Texas.
 Call (817) 502-3600 today to have our firm review your case during a free, confidential consultation.

 Types of Sexually Based Offenses in Texas